Analyzing Adversarial Inputs in Deep Reinforcement Learning: Analytical Tools and Techniques

 \textbf{Note.} It is crucial to highlight that our approach remains \emph{agnostic} to the specific training procedure of the model.
 Consequently, the analysis (detailed in Sec.~\ref{sec:analysis}) is conducted in an \emph{offline} setting, post-training.
 Nonetheless, in Sec. \ref{sec:retraining}, we discuss some training-driven methods that can effectively mitigate the vulnerabilities discussed in our analysis.

-\subsection{ProVe: A formal tool for verification, counting, and enumeration of adversarial inputs}
+\subsection{ProVe: A Formal Tool for Verification, Counting, and Enumeration of Adversarial Inputs}

 In our analysis, the primary and foundational tool we employ is \prove{}.
 This tool, when provided with a set of safety requirements, can effectively partition the input domain into two types of regions.
 The first is a safe portion where the specified safety properties are upheld, while the second is an unsafe portion where at least one of the given requirements is violated.
 We originally presented this approach in \cite{ProVe}, where we also introduced a novel metric known as the \adversarialrate{} (or \texttt{Violation Rate}).
-The \adversarialrate{} is computed by normalizing the size of the unsafe region by the size of the input domain of the DNN. \prove{} is built upon the fundamental idea of \textit{interval propagation}.
+The \adversarialrate{} is computed as the percentage of the input domain that is covered by unsafe inputs, i.e., the size of the unsafe region expressed as a percentage of the total input domain size.
+The metric therefore ranges from $0\%$ (no adversarial inputs exist) to $100\%$ (the entire input domain is adversarial). \prove{} is built upon the fundamental idea of \textit{interval propagation}.
 Illustrated in Fig.~\ref{fig:tools:propagation-example} is an instance of this concept, where the objective is to formally verify that if the input vector ${\bf v} = (s_0, s_1)$ belongs to the interval $[[0, 1], [0, 1]]$, the network should consistently produce an output value that is lower or equal to $10$.
 When successively propagating the input interval layer-by-layer, we derive an abstraction (or overestimation) of the reachable output set.
 In this specific example, we determine that $a \in [-5, 9]$, with the upper bound of $9$ satisfies the stipulated requirement.
 Consequently, we formally establish that the DNN adheres to the specified criteria.